×

 We can be confident in our hope in Christ, which will be rewarded.
 We need to endure in our faith, which is the will of God and comes with a reward.

-Paul reminded his readers how they have already overcome trials in the past (verses 32-34).
-They know by experience that they are capable of enduring through suffering, so this is a compelling reason to continue to endure.
-Paul is urging them not to lose their confidence in future reward.
-This exhortation to endure is seen throughout Hebrews, with the end result of endurance being rewarded by inheriting God’s promises.
-Paul referenced this earlier in Hebrews 6:12, that his readers should be imitators of those who through faith and patience inherit the promises.
-The Hebrews are being encouraged to not give up on their faith, but instead to hold fast the confession of our hope without wavering (verse 23).
-The “wavering” or “drifting” is the threat that Paul is concerned with, this “wavering” or “drifting” (Hebrews 2:1).
+The Pauline Author referenced this earlier in Hebrews 6:12, that his readers should be imitators of those who through faith and patience inherit the promises.
+The Hebrews are being encouraged to not give up on their faith, but instead to hold fast the confession of our hope without wavering (v 23).
+The “wavering” or “drifting” is the threat that the Pauline Author is concerned with (Hebrews 2:1).
 Here he urges these believers not to give up.
-What they need is endurance, and if they endure they will have done the will of God and will be rewarded with God’s promises.
+What they need is endurance, and if they endure, they will have done the will of God and will be rewarded with God’s promises.

-Paul encourages his readers in verse 39 that we don’t have to be cowardly in our faith, we don’t have to be those who shrink back.
+The Pauline Author encourages his readers in verse 39 that we don’t have to be cowardly in our faith, we don’t have to be those who shrink back.
 We can endure, we can live by faith.
 That is who we are as believers, what we are called to be.
 We have the power of the Spirit to rely upon.
-Throughout this whole chapter, and book, Paul condemns things like abandonment, cowardice, neglecting, drifting, forsaking.
-In contrast, he wants his readers to have confidence, hope, endurance, steadfastness, boldness.
+Throughout this whole chapter, and book, the Pauline Author condemns things like abandonment, cowardice, neglecting, drifting, forsaking.
+In contrast, he wants his readers to have confidence, hope, endurance, steadfastness, and boldness.
 These attributes are available to all believers, but they come by living a life of faith.

 35 Therefore, do not throw away your confidence, which has a great reward.
 36 For you have need of endurance, so that when you have done the will of God, you may receive what was promised.